 Refundable Tax Credits vs. Non-Refundable Tax Credits

-A tax credit reduces your tax liability dollar-for-dollar.
-This means that a $500 tax credit actually takes $500 off your tax balance due.
+When we say that tax credits give you a dollar-for-dollar reduction of your tax bill, we do mean dollar-for-dollar.
+For example, a $500 tax credit actually takes $500 off your tax balance due.
 A tax deduction, on the other hand, reduces your taxable income and is equal to the percentage of your marginal tax bracket — for example, if you’re in the 10% tax bracket, a $500 tax deduction will save you $50 in taxes (because 0.25 × $500 = $50).
 Now you can see why a tax credit is more valuable than a dollar-equivalent tax deduction.

 However, not all tax credits are created equal.
 Most tax credits are nonrefundable, which means that any excess amount expires the year in which it is used and is not refunded to you.
 However, some tax credits are refundable and can actually increase your tax refund.